evmts/tevm-monorepo/tevm/docs/index/type-aliases/BaseClientOptions.md

 > `optional` `readonly` **customCrypto**: `CustomCrypto`

-Custom crypto functionality provided to the evm.
-For 4844 support kzt must be passed
+Custom crypto functionality provided to the EVM.
+For 4844 support, kzg must be passed.

 ### customPrecompiles?